vedangnarain/enhanced-perfusion-following-exposure-to-radiotherapy/README.md

 # Enhanced perfusion following exposure to radiotherapy: a theoretical investigation

-An archive of code used to generate simulations and figures for the submitted paper ['Enhanced perfusion following exposure to radiotherapy: a theoretical investigation'](https://www.biorxiv.org/content/10.1101/2023.06.12.544532v1).
+An archive of code used to generate simulations and figures for the paper ['Enhanced perfusion following exposure to radiotherapy: a theoretical investigation'](https://doi.org/10.1371/journal.pcbi.1011252).
+Please use the following citation:

+Köry J, Narain V, Stolz BJ, Kaeppler J, Markelc B, et al. (2024) Enhanced perfusion following exposure to radiotherapy: A theoretical investigation.
+PLOS Computational Biology 20(2): e1011252. https://doi.org/10.1371/journal.pcbi.1011252

 ## Simulations